ussserrr/stm32pio/README.md

 Note, that the patch operation (which takes the CubeMX code and PlatformIO project to the compliance) erases all the comments (lines starting with `;`) inside the `platformio.ini` file.
 They are not required anyway, in general, but if you need them please consider to save the information somewhere else.

-Starting from v0.95, the patch can has a general-form .INI content so it is possible to modify several sections and apply composite patches.
+The patch can has a general-form .INI content so it is possible to modify several sections and apply composite patches.
 This works totally fine for almost every cases except some big complex patches involving the parameters interpolation feature.
 It is turned off for both `platformio.ini` and user's patch parsing by default.
 If there are some problems you've met due to a such behavior please modify the source code to match the parameters interpolation kind for the configs you need to.
 Seems like `platformio.ini` uses `ExtendedInterpolation` for its needs, by the way.

 On the first run stm32pio will create a config file `stm32pio.ini`, syntax of which is similar to the `platformio.ini`.
 You can also create this config without any following operations by initializing the project:
 ```shell script